Jamesits/dropWPBT/README.md

 #### From a 3rd-party Bootloader

-Hackintosh-oriented bootloaders such as OpenCore have their own config for deleting ACPI tables which does exact the same thing as this program.
+Hackintosh-oriented bootloaders such as OpenCore have their own config for deleting ACPI tables which does exactly the same thing as this program.
 Please see their documentation.

 #### From the Firmware